Dan-Patterson/numpy_geometry/README.md

 This is a work in progress, so bear with me.
 The intent of the Geo class is to treat the geometry of featureclasses as one entity.
 Most approaches I have see so far tend to construct the geometric representations of geometries using some variant of arcpy cursors.

-When trying to work with numpy and the geometries, this creates problems since geometry is rarely nice uniform same shapes.
+When trying to work with numpy and the geometries, this creates problems since geometry is rarely simple shapes.
 Object arrays containing the coordinates are the norm.
-What I set out to do was create a uniform 2D array of coordinates with np.nan values separating the parts of a particular shape and a companion array which denote the feature ID and the from-to point pairs.
-This is similar to the FeatureClassToNumPy array approach, but that particular function and its inverse are only useful for simple singlepart geometries.
+What I set out to do was create a uniform 2D array of coordinates with np.nan values separating the parts of a particular shape and a companion array which denotes the feature ID and the from-to point pairs.
+This is similar to the FeatureClassToNumPy array approach, but that particular function and its inverse, are only useful for simple singlepart geometries.

-I will document and build on this tools set with examples.
-I am only working with featureclasses stored in file geodatabase featureclasses.
+I will document and build on thes tools set with examples.
+I am only working with featureclasses stored in a file geodatabase.

 **Some links**